kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ```

 ### DidWithVCs
-Represents a structure mapping to a DID (Decentralized Identifier) along with associated verifiable credentials.
+Represents a structured entity that encapsulates a Decentralized Identifier (DID) along with its corresponding verifiable credentials.

 #### Attributes